PGA Show 2025 deal

 Instead of rolling your wrists, think about rotating your forearms.

-Rob Cheney offers some great advice about the forearm rotation, what to look for on your HackMotion while perfecting forearm rotation, and an important drill to help you feel the proper forearm rotation.
+Rob Cheney offers some great advice about forearm rotation, what to look for on your HackMotion while perfecting forearm rotation, and an important drill to help you feel the proper forearm rotation.

 The drill consists of standing with your feet together and feeling the rotation of the forearms back and then through impact.